-3. Visual Demands Method
+Visual Demands Method

 Consider the patient's occupation during the eye selection process to determine the critical vision requirements.
-If a patient's gaze for near tasks is usually in one direction, correct the eve on that side for near.
-Example:
+If a patient's gaze for near tasks is usually in one direction, correct the eye on that side for near.

-A secretary who places copy to the left side of the desk will function best with the near lens on the left eve
+Example: A secretary who places copy to the left side of the desk will function best with the near lens on the left eye.